-• Court Decisions

-The director of the Air Force Judiciary or the SJA of the commander exercising general court-martial jurisdiction notifies the appellant of the decision of the Court.
+12.1.6.3.3 Court Decisions.
+The court-martial jurisdiction Military Justice Law & Policy Division notifies the appellant of the decision of the Court.
 If an appellant is not satisfied with the decision of the Air Force Court of Criminal Appeals, he or she can petition the United States Court of Appeals for the Armed Forces (CAAF) for further review.
-The

-CAAF consists of five civilian judges and can correct any legal error it may find.
+The CAAF consists of five civilian judges and can correct legal errors in the findings or sentence.
 If a member petitions the CAAF, Air Force appellate defense counsel will represent him or her at no charge.
 The appellant may also retain civilian counsel at his or her own expense.

 Decisions of the CAAF are subject to review by the United States Supreme Court by writ of certiorari.

-Clemency and Parole
+Beginning December 22, 2024, every court-martial appealed to the CAAF will be eligible to petition for review by the United States Supreme Court.

-The Secretary of the Air Force established a system of clemency and parole under 10 U.S.C. §§ 952-953 respectively, to foster the safe and appropriate release of military inmates under terms consistent with inmate rehabilitation, societal needs, and victim rights and interests.
+12.1.7.
+Clemency and Parole.
+The Secretary of the Air Force established a system of clemency and parole under 10 U.S.C. §§ 952-53 respectively, to foster the safe and appropriate release of military inmates under terms consistent with inmate rehabilitation, societal needs, and victim rights and interests.
 An inmate is generally eligible for parole after serving one-third of a sentence or six months, whichever is greater.
 These inmates first meet a disposition board convened at their confinement facility.